Assault1/britinsurance/README.md

 	```
 5. Create a pull request and assign to your reviewer.

-## How to write tests and How to organize the tests.
+## How to write and organize the tests.
 Design of current framework is comprised of -

 1. End to End test - All test are written in e2e folder.
 All test file should have *.cy.js filename in the end.